mariobox/mariosanchez.org/content/tutor.md

 ### How This Works

-I use **Zoom** for my online classes.
+I am available for online and in-person classes.
+Online classes are conducted via Zoom.
 Ideally, students will contact me before the class to let me know what subjects they need help with (either the general topics or the specific exercises they want us to review together).

-During our lessons I ensure that students understand the fundamentals behind solutions to problems, so that they can later apply them themselves.
+During our lessons I ensure that students understand the concepts behind the solutions to problems, so that they can later apply them themselves.

 <h3 class="centered">📱 (954) 309-1077</h3>

-### Prices and Packages
+### Prices

-Take advantage of our <strong>2022 Summer Special Packages</strong>:

-🥇**Gold**: Five (5) one-hour lessons: $175

-🥈**Silver**: Three (3) one-hour lessons: $120

-🥉**Bronze**: One (1) one-hour lesson: $45

-For new students, the first hour is free.
+🙋‍♂️**In Person**: $40/hr (no more than 5 miles from zip code 33155)

+👨‍💻**Online**: $25/hr

 ### About Me

 I am originally from Peru and have been living in the US since 1989.
-I am fully bilingual and can conduct my classes in English or Spanish.
-My background comes from the corporate world, where for 30 years I worked in international marketing for large consumer goods companies.
-I hold Industrial Engineering and MBA degrees.
+I am an Industrial Engineer and MBA by trade.
+I am also fully bilingual and can conduct my classes in English or Spanish.
+Before tutoring, I worked for 30 years in international marketing for large consumer goods companies.
 Besides math, my passions are **computer programming** and **soccer**.

 ### Contact Me